makma/fingerprintjs.com/content/blog/6-types-of-ecommerce-fraud-and-how-to-prevent-them-from-compromising-your-online-store.md

 ## Conclusion

 Online shoppers inherently trust the merchants they purchase from; in return, businesses need to ensure customers that their data won’t fall into the hands of cyber criminals.
-To this end, [FingerprintJS ](/ecommerce/)helps online merchants stay a step ahead of fraudsters with browser fingerprinting that’s 95.5% accurate.
+To this end, [Fingerprint ](/ecommerce/)helps online merchants stay a step ahead of fraudsters with browser fingerprinting that’s 95.5% accurate.

 By uniquely identify malicious visitors and related patterns of fraudulent activity, ecommerce store owners can take proactive measures to reduce the risk of compromise.
-Give FingerprintJS a [test drive today](https://dashboard.fingerprintjs.com/signup/), it’s free for 10 days with unlimited API calls.
+Give Fingerprint a [test drive today](https://dashboard.fingerprintjs.com/signup/), it’s free for 10 days with unlimited API calls.